Netflix Financial Statements and Financial Ratios

 Netflix Financial Report Sources

-“Netflix 2020 Company Analysis: Financial Statements and Financial Ratios: Defined, Discussed, and Analyzed for 5 Years” was written by, Paul Borosky, MBA., and owner of Quality Business Plan.
-In this book, the author selected Netflix's 2020 10k, 2017 10k annual report, 2016 10k annual report, 2018 10k annual report, and Netflix's 2019 10k annual report as the basis for information gathering.
+“Netflix 2020 Company Analysis: Financial Statements and Financial Ratios: Defined, Discussed, and Analyzed for 5 Years” was written by Paul Borosky, MBA, owner of Quality Business Plan.
+In this book, the author selected Netflix’s 2020 10k, 2017 10k annual report, 2016 10k annual report, 2018 10k annual report, and 2019 10k annual report as the basis for information gathering.

 Section 1: Netflix Income Statement Analyzed

-In this section, I walk through a broad definition of what an income statement is and why it is important.
-From this, I then discuss and define income statement line items, such as revenues, gross profits, etc., in detail.
-After each line item is defined and discussed, I finally offer a summary analysis of Netflix's important income statement line item trends from 2016 to 2020, in most cases.
+This section provides a broad definition of an income statement and its importance.
+I then discuss and define income statement line items, such as revenues, gross profits, etc., in detail.
+After each line item is defined and discussed, I finally offer a summary analysis of Netflix’s significant income statement line item trends from 2016 to 2020.

 Netflix Revenue Growth:

-Netflix’s average revenue growth rate over the last five years was approximately 26.4% annually.
-However, the firm’s growth rate has been continually declining over this five-year period.
+Netflix’s average annual revenue growth rate over the last five years was approximately 26.4%.
+However, the firm’s growth rate has continuously declined over these five years.
 Specifically, in 2018, the organization’s revenue growth was 35.1%.
 As of 2021, the firm’s revenue growth was 18.8% from the previous year.
-This decline indicates that the organization may be entering a more mature phase of its business cycle.
+This decline indicates that the organization may enter a more mature business cycle phase.
 From this, continued revenue declines should be expected.
 From an investor’s perspective, this is a below-average trend.

 Analyst Grade: B